 - The plugin is customizable in terms of branding, but still looks great as is!

-If your organization receives more than $25,000 in matching gift revenue each year, there’s another option for you: 360MatchPro by Double the Donation, which is a matching gifts automation platform.
+If you work for a large organization—or, regardless of size, if you already use some of these online fundraising solutions—there’s another option for you: 360MatchPro by Double the Donation.
+360MatchPro is a matching gifts automation platform.
 Once a supporter has interacted with your organization, such as by submitting a donation, 360MatchPro will automate the process to secure a matching gift (or volunteer grant for volunteers!).

 Here’s how it works: